How to Write a College Admission Essay

 Do’s & Don’ts of Writing a College Admission Essay

-So for now, how do you create a college application essay, personal essay, common app essay, or whatever you need to write to get in?
+So, for now, how do you create a college application essay, personal essay, common app essay, or whatever you need to write to get in?
 These tips will get you most of the way there—you’ll just have to come up with the exact words.

 How do you write a college admission essay?

-Just get started—the hardest part is the first part.
-Starting early is key to writing a college essay, so you should get started the summer before your senior year.
+Worry about the college essay length and word limit later.
 If you can get your essay finished during this summer, you’ll have plenty of time to adjust it or rewrite it, as well as to get started on other essays, as well.
 Plus you’ll be in a position to apply for early decision deadlines by the winter, which is always a good idea.

 Think about parts of your background that have shaped your life.
-Ultimately, every application essay you write is going to be about you, as it should be the easiest thing to write about and it will give admission officers an idea of who you are.
+Ultimately, every application essay you write will be about you, as it should be the easiest thing to write about, and it will give admission officers an idea of who you are.

 If you’re stumped, don’t be afraid to ask for help.
 You can start will the closest sources, like friends and family, and don’t forget about your teachers, either.
-If you’ve written essays for them before, they’ll know your strengths and weaknesses and can steer you towards topics they know will work for you.
+If you’ve written essays for them before, they’ll know your strengths and weaknesses and can steer you towards essay topics they know will work for you.

 What is the point of your story; what one thing do you want to make sure the reader gets from the piece?
-Most application essays are required to be pretty short, anywhere from 200 to 900 words.
+So, how long is a college essay?
+Most college admission or application essays are required to be pretty short, anywhere from 200 to 900 words.
 You want to make the best use of that limited number of words, so you should map out what you want your essay to look like in some form.
 That may be a traditional outline, or it may be just a matter of breaking the essay into pieces and working on it one section at a time.